CTT – Correios De Portugal (OTCMKTS:CTTPY) Hits New 52-Week High at $7.28

 CTT – Correios De Portugal, SA, together with its subsidiaries, provides postal and financial services worldwide.
 It operates through Mail, Express & Parcels, Financial Services & Retail, and Bank segments.
 The company offers courier and urgent mail transport services; postal financial services; and banking services.

-- Get a free copy of the StockNews.com research report on CTT – Correios De Portugal (CTTPY)
+- Get a free research report on CTT – Correios De Portugal from StockNews.com

 Receive News & Ratings for CTT - Correios De Portugal Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for CTT - Correios De Portugal and related companies with MarketBeat.com's FREE daily email newsletter.